ramiror/spanglish/README.md

 Good came | Welcome
 Put myself to shot | Catch up
 Pass scratching | Barely make it
+It went to the crow's nest | It went too far

 ## English -> Spanish